thyagomota/aws-labs/lab-005/README.md

 6. Both instances should be in a *Security Group* with inbound rules that accept SSH and HTTP traffic.
 7. You should secure your instances by creating a *lab-005* key pair.

+At this point you should be able to access both instances using a browser an the instances public IP addresses.
+You should be able to see the hostname of each instance as the index page.

 ## Test and Validation
 Provide some guidance on how to test the lab and validate whether it is doing what is suppose to do.